TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 This generates a `.genes_rm_dups` file for downstream analysis.

-## Check whether loop genes in *E. scolopes* fall on the same or different chromosomes in *O. bimaculoides*
+## Check whether loop anchor genes are on the same or different chromosomes in other species

 To assess whether interacting gene pairs in *E. scolopes* loops are located on the same chromosome in *O. bimaculoides*, the script [`loop_chrom_status.py`](loop_chrom_status.py) was used.
 This script takes in a filtered loop-gene file, a 2-column ortholog mapping file (with *E. scolopes* gene IDs in the first column and *O. bimaculoides* gene IDs in the second), and a BED file of gene coordinates in *O. bimaculoides*.